gavinsimpson/fromthebottomoftheheap/publications/README.md

   doi: 10.xxxx/example
 ```

 The `id` is permanent and must be unique.
-The supported site build fetches
+The preparation command fetches
-metadata only when that ID and DOI are absent from `doi-cache.json`; later
+metadata when the ID is new or its DOI differs from the cached DOI; later
-renders are fully local.
+preparations are fully local.
 Commit both the registry and updated cache.

 Site-specific links and licence information stay in the registry: